 Commercial loans are placed on nonaccrual status when principal or interest is past due 90 days or more, or when there is reasonable doubt that interest or principal will be collected.
-Exceptions require approval of the Company's Chief Credit Officer ("CCO") or the CRO.
+Exceptions require approval of the Company's Chief Credit Officer ("CCO").